 A late-coming plot twist in The Legend of Zelda: Skyward Sword (Zelda has to be encapsulated in a crystal for some thousand years to prevent Demise from reviving) would have had a lot more emotional impact if a) she hadn't been "sleeping" the whole time or b) Link couldn't just step through the Gate of Time to the present.

 Played straight with Impa though.

-In Sam & Max Episode 204: Chariots of the Dogs, the eponymous duo are left stranded back in Episode 102: Situation: Comedy by their own past selves and are forced to re-live the past year-and-a-half off-camera.
+In Sam & Max Beyond Time And Space: Chariots of the Dogs, the eponymous duo are left stranded back in Episode 102: Situation: Comedy by their own past selves and are forced to re-live the past year-and-a-half off-camera.

 Interestingly, he goes back talking in Hulk Speak but comes back as eloquent and intelligent.